arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 If using Arduino App Lab, it may return to the `Welcome to Arduino App Lab` board discovery view after the shutdown completes.

-The `sudo halt` command is ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.
+The `sudo halt` command is ideal for long-term storage, carrying the board, or any situation where you want the board to remain halted until the next power cycle.

 ***__Note:__ In the halted state, the board will not respond to network connections (SSH, App Lab) and interaction requires a power cycle.
 The green power LED and LED Matrix may remain on even after the system has halted.***